Mount Elgon National Park

 Restoration of Habitat

 Habitat restorations within Mount Elgon National Park are rather imperative in maintaining the ecological integrity.
-This involves re-vegetation programs with native tree species, thus helping to rehabilitate degraded areas and further enhance the biodiversity of the area.
-Soil conservation measures, such as terracing and control of erosion, are adopted to protect the fragile ecosystems in the park.
+This involves re-vegetation programs with native tree species,-thus helping to rehabilitate degraded areas and further enhance the biodiversity of the area.
+Soil conservation measures, such as teracing and control of erosion, are adopted to protect the fragile ecosystems in the park.

 Research and Monitoring